paulojamorim/panoramic_generator/README.md

 2. On Menubar.
 File -> Import other files -> NIfTI 1

-3. import your generated .nii file (default is panoramic.nii)
+3. Import your generated .nii file (default is panoramic.nii) and visualize.

 ## Citation